xeveryr14x/alt-movies-soundtrack-narrative/README.md

 **Noisy Emotions: Mapping Youth Rebellion in Cult Film Soundtracks**

 This project explores **emotional arcs and narrative structures** in alternative or cult coming-of-age films with punk, anarchist, or nihilist elements, using their **soundtracks** as the emotional proxy.
+Also, the result demonstrated potential for using soundtrack-based emotional profiling to support content categorization, recommendation strategies, and creative development in media and entertainment.

 ![poster](plots/poster.png)